antoumos-dev/precip-nowcasting/README.md

 # Precipitation Nowcasting with U-Net

-Deep learning model for radar-based precipitation nowcasting at **+30 min lead time** over Switzerland, trained on MeteoSwiss radar composites.
+Short-term precipitation forecasting with deep learning — 30-minute radar extrapolation for Switzerland, trained on MeteoSwiss radar composites

 ---